Illustration style

 Illustrations vs. icons

-The demands of the HARTMANN brand on display and explanatory graphics are large and diverse.
+The demands of the HARTMANN brand on display and explanatory graphics are many and diverse.
 The boundary between illustration and iconography is fluid.
 In general, the deciding factor is the level of emotionality and complexity.

 Emotion